lbatschelet/GeoRoughness-Tool/README.md

 - **pip**: Python's package installer, used to install the DEM Roughness Calculator.

 ### Step-by-Step Installation

-Follow these steps to install the DEM Roughness Calculator on your system.
-The software supports Windows, macOS, and Linux.

 #### 1. Install Python
 Ensure you have Python 3.12 or later installed on your computer: